 This was but the first of several aspects that seem to proudly show that this country marches to the beat of its own drum.
 It is also 6 hours behind all other countries in the same time zone.
 The logic goes like this: instead of the day beginning at midnight with a 24 hour cycle, it begins when the sun comes up, and 12 hours later, ends when the sun goes down.
 Night time begins with another 12 hour cycle at 12 (our 18:00).
 In other words, when it’s 7:00am our time, it’s actually 1:00am here.
 This is not a problem in a country close to the equator where the sun travels across the sky at the same time all year long.
 To avoid confusion when dealing with “farenjis”, locals would usually say European time or Ethiopian time or just tell you both.

 The Lufthansa flight from Frankfurt to Addis via Khartoum went over smoothly.
 It was interesting landing in Sudan’s capital, where the Blue and White Nile join to make up the Nile proper.
 It is a sort of desert grid with one story buildings, punctuated by the minarets of mosques.
-Unfortunately, we stayed in the airplane so I could not make a claim of adding another nation to the list of countries visited in the world.
+We stayed in the airplane, at the gate for about an hour.
 At the airport, there were a few old Russian planes and some even older military jets.
-I couldn’t help but think of this place as being the control center where their oppressive government would dispatch flights to bomb the infidel black villages in the south or now to the desperate region of Darfur.
+I couldn’t help but think of this place as being the control center where their oppressive government would dispatch flights to bomb the 'infidel' black villages in the south or now to the desperate region of Darfur.
 I had also just started reading Dave Eggers’ What is the What about the lost boys of Sudan and their ordeal of survival and refuge in war torn southern Sudan.
 No shortage of chaotic, corrupt and despotic regimes in the region what with Somalia and Eritrea on the other side.
 That is not to say that Ethiopia is a shining star.
-They have their problems too but at least there is peace and some sort of stability.
+They have their problems too, but at least there is peace and some sort of stability.